 Be the first on your block to pick up this witty debut book by Bellingham-based author, Kjersten Hayes, that hit stores in early April.
 Playful illustrations by Gladys Jose bring to life this sincere guide, put out by the Elephant Hobby and Sport League, aimed at helping elephants who haven’t mastered the art of hide-and-seek…yet.
 But with these helpful tips, our oversized friends will soon be hiding behind trees, under tables and in closets with the best of them.
-Village Books in Bellingham can help you find a copy for your bookcase, or find it at a Seattle store.

 The Sasquatch and the Lumberjack: Family

 A companion book to the original, The Sasquatch and the Lumberjack: Family, by Crix Sheridan, published at the end of last month.
 And although it’s short on words (you’ll find one per page), it’s big on creativity.
 The pictures chronicle a PNW adventure that marries the lumberjack’s family with the Sasquatch’s.
 Kids will love making up the details based on the book’s colorful illustrations, noticing new details every time they sit down with this title.
-Find it a your local neighborhood store today so you can read it tonight.

 Put the kids to bed with this new one by best-selling author (and Decemberists frontman), Colin Maloy, and they’ll laugh themselves to sleep.
 It’s a sing-song madcap romp about a family, all of whom were feeling drowsy earlier, but now find themselves doing all sorts of distracting things—baking bread, knitting, even fixing the roof.
 What will it take to finally settle things down so everyone can get some sleep?
 You’ll have to read the book to find out.
-Drive over to grab a copy for a little extra help at bedtime.

 Help Wanted, Must Love Books

 This just-published book by Janet Sumner Johnson, illustrated by Courtney Dawson, is for every kid who has ever had a parent too busy to read a bedtime story.
 When it happens to Shailey, she takes matters into her own hands.
 She fires her dad, posts a help wanted sign and the offers start rolling in…from her favorite fairytale characters.
 Find out who winds up reading bedtime stories to Shailey when you sit down to read this cute book with your crew.
-Pick up a copy nearby so you can.

 Dead Max Comix: The Deadening, Book 1